lidofinance/lido-ethereum-sdk/packages/sdk/README.md

 For breaking changes between versions see [MIGRATION.md](MIGRATION.md)

+## Requirements

+- Node.js 20.x or higher (for development and testing)
+- Note: Node.js 22+ has compatibility issues with Ganache used in tests

 ## Installation

 You can install the Lido Ethereum SDK using npm or yarn: